Childless married couples

-The small number of adoptions in this country makes it difficult to estimate waiting times between the ICBF receiving an application and the matching of a child.
+The small number of adoptions in this country makes it difficult to estimate the waiting time between the reception by ICBF of an application and the matching with a child.

 Families must plan on staying approximately six to seven weeks in the country, the length of the stay depends on the region where the child comes from.

-Applicants receive advice throughout their procedures in Colombia from our representative, based in Bogota.
-She will help with finding accommodation, travelling across the country, interpreting, ICBF procedures, and procedures with the French embassy in Bogota.
+Applicants receive advices throughout their procedure in Colombia from our representative, based in Bogota.
+She will also help with finding accommodation, travelling across the country, interpreting, ICBF procedures, and procedures with the French embassy in Bogota.

 Please also view: MAI’s “Colombia” sheet.